tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Correct Viewport Scale
 Duration: hh:mm:ss

-Right now, if you change the **window size**, the size of objects stays the same on the monitor.
+Currently, if you change the **window size**, the size of objects remains the same on the monitor.
 You might think that this is what we want, but consider someone with a bigger monitor resolution.
 In this case, the player would see much more/less of the game world.
 Let's change it in the **Project Settings**.
 Watch this video and follow it step by step:

 <video id=srwBrfGeiKs></video>